 Facebook, YouTube, and Instagram all have options to do this.

-Basically, your live stream will boost your engagement metrics.
+Basically, a live stream will boost your engagement metrics.
 It will also give you a more authentic interaction with your audience.

 You can use your live broadcast in many different ways.
-But one of my favorites for small businesses is a behind the scenes look.
+But one of our favorites for small businesses is a behind the scenes look.

 Show your followers what happens behind closed doors at your business.
 Give them a tour of your production facility, office, and introduce them to your staff.

 This will make them feel as if they are seeing something that’s exclusive and ultimately bring them closer to your brand.

 Live video is also a great distribution method for product demonstrations, events, or Q&A sessions.